Troubleshooting

 qt.qpa.plugin: Could not find or load the Qt platform plugin "xcb"

-- Make sure the correct Conda environment is activated before running.
+Make sure the correct Conda or venv environment is activated before launching.
+If you opened a new terminal, activation does not carry over.

 # Debian / Ubuntu